-Name Age Background Information

-Edward H. Ross 51 Mr. Ross has served as chairman of our board of directors and our chief executive officer, and as chairman of our Investment Advisor's investment committees, since our initial public offering in June 2011.
+Edward H. Ross

+Mr. Ross has served as chairman of our board of directors and our chief executive officer, and as chairman of our Investment Advisor's investment committees, since our initial public offering in June 2011.
 Additionally, Mr. Ross is the chief executive officer and a manager of our Investment Advisor.
 Mr. Ross is an interested director due to his positions with the Company and our Investment Advisor.
 Mr. Ross has more than 25 years of debt and equity capital investing experience with lower middle-market companies.
 Mr. Ross co-founded Fidus Capital, LLC, the predecessor firm to our Investment Advisor, in 2005.
 From February 2007 to June 2011, Mr. Ross served as a member of the investment committee of Fidus Mezzanine Capital GP, LLC, Fund I's former general partner.
-From 2002 to 2005, Mr. Ross was a managing director and the head of the Chicago office for Allied Capital Corporation, a publicly-traded business development company, where he focused on making debt and equity investments in middle-market Capital, a merchant banking group of Wachovia Securities and its predecessor, First Union Securities, Inc., a retail brokerage and institutional capital markets and investment banking firm.
+From 2002 to 2005, Mr. Ross was a managing director and the head of the Chicago office for Allied Capital Corporation, a publicly-traded business development company, where he focused on making debt and equity investments in middle-market companies.
+Prior to joining Allied Capital Corporation, Mr. Ross co-founded Middle Market Capital, a merchant banking group of Wachovia Securities and its predecessor, First Union Securities, Inc., a retail brokerage and institutional capital markets and investment banking firm.
 Mr. Ross earned a bachelor of arts from Southern Methodist University and a master of business administration from the University of Notre Dame's Mendoza College of Business.
 Mr. Ross is the brother of John J. Ross, II, a manager of our Investment Advisor and a member of its investment committee.

-Independent Director

-Name Age Background Information

-Raymond L. Anstiss, Jr. 50 Mr. Anstiss has served on our Board of Directors since September 2011 and is the chairman of our